 A "deliverable" is what the contractor must deliver to Kilohana in order to get paid.
 Examples of possible deliverables may be progress reports, updated budgets, pictures, and an invoice.
+We will create a checklist of deliverables for each payment.
 All deliverables must be received before a check will be cut.
+If we do not receive a deliverable on the list, you will not get paid.
 All required deliverables must be received along with, or prior to, receipt of invoice.